axieinfinity/ronin-documentation/docs/bridge-operators/setup/overview.md

 ## Overview

-A *bridge operator node* ([GitHub](https://github.com/axieinfinity/bridge-v2)), also referred to as the bridge operator, is a type of node used for acknowledging deposit and withdrawal events on Ronin Bridge—the blockchain bridge that facilitates asset transfers between Ronin and other EVM-based chains.
+A *bridge operator node* ([GitHub](https://github.com/axieinfinity/bridge-v2)), also referred to as the bridge operator, is a type of node used for acknowledging deposit and withdrawal events on Ronin Bridge—the blockchain bridge that facilitates asset transfers between Ronin and Ethereum.

 ## Installation methods